Kids, Travel and You, Part 4: 5 Tips for Road Trips with Kids

 1. Start young...
 If kids begin to travel when they are young, by the time they are tweens, they'll be experts.
 If they are used to riding in a car for long periods of time while they are young, they will be able to handle it when they become older.
 As they get older, you will learn how to create a reasonable itinerary for a road trip.
 Include them in planning the itinerary.
 Tell them where you are going, and make plans for the journey with a map.
 Explain what might be along the way.
 Next time you're out in a vacation spot, observe around you.
 You'll know instantly which ones travel a lot and which ones don't.

 4. Always book lodging with a pool.
 Your nerves will thank you.
+The kids will love you for it.
+Try to find a hotel with an indoor pool, so that weather will not be a factor.
 Know your children's ending point and plan to be at your hotel 2 hours before their bedtime.
 Stay with your children at the pool, there is normally no lifeguard anyway.
 But, it's a wonderful time to teach them how to swim, play "Marco Polo," or let them show off for you.
+Bring an extra towel, rinse out the kids swimsuits, put the towel on top of bags in the car and lay the suits out to dry (unless the hotel has a guest laundry area).

 5. It's OK to suspend some rules to have fun.
 And it's OK to keep some.
 Stick to bedtime rules if you're going to be on the road the next day.
 Let them stay up a hour later if you're staying put.
 Allow a snack that they normally would not be allowed to have at home.
 But don't let them stuff themselves or overeat (you know what the results can be).
 When your children see you loosen up a little when you are vacation and when you have fun with your kids, you won't relinquish your authority.
 They will know that you are still the parent and they you are in charge.